Is Sushi Healthy for You To Eat?

 Is Sushi Healthy for Weight Loss?

 Remember, weight loss ultimately boils down to maintaining a calorie deficit.
-Even when the answer to the question: “Is sushi healthy?” is yes, this type of food is best enjoyed when paired with a balanced diet and regular exercise.
+So, even when the answer to the question: “Is sushi healthy?” is generally yes, all types are sushi should be consumed in moderation.
+It's also always best to enjoy sushi as part of a healthy lifestyle, complete with a balanced diet and regular exercise.

 How Healthy Is Sushi for You?